openforis/sepal_ui/docs/source/tutorials/send-to-sepal.rst

 Add the documentation to sepal-doc
 ----------------------------------

 Now that your module is available on SEPAL you need help the users with an adapted documentation.
-If you followed all the steps of these tutorials you have already created/modified the 3 :code:`.rst` files that live in the :code:`doc` folder. create a PR on the `documentation of SEPAL <https://github.com/openforis/sepal-doc>`_ following the steps described here: `<https://docs.sepal.io/en/latest/team/contribute.html#new-modules>`_.
+If you followed all the steps of these tutorials you have already created/modified the 3 :code:`.rst` files that live in the :code:`doc` folder. create a PR on the `documentation of SEPAL <https://github.com/openforis/sepal-doc>`_ following the steps described `here <https://docs.sepal.io/en/latest/team/contribute.html#new-modules>`__.

 Once your PR have been accepted you should change in the ui.ipynb the link to the documentation to make it point to the page in `<https://docs.sepal.io/modules>`_: